PVSasidhar/ClientManagement/README.md

 Restore the bak file into your sqlserver and change the connection string in the appsettings.json and you should be good to go

-This is a .net core web app 6.0 framework
+This is a asp.net core web app 6.0 framework repository pattern c# , 3 tier , no entity framework